 June 21, 2013

 Well, how did that happen?

 Flowers are blooming everywhere.
 Broccoli is heading.
 Kale is huge.
 Spring crops are finishing and summer is growing by leaps, daily.
 Enormous rains and brilliant sunshine.

 We have finally edged every bed, sheet mulched and planted.

 Weeding and thinning are the order of the week.

 Cramp bark fruits are scarfed up by birds before anywhere near red.

 April 10, 2013

 Spring has arrived suddenly, after weeks of winter wind and cold.
 82 degrees – quite the shift.
 All the bulbs are up – tulips not yet forming heads except for the few early bloomers.
 Many trees have not yet made buds, much less leaves.
 Yet transplanting and installation of new perennials has to be done in a hurry.
-Rain today will bring more seasonable tempertures and much needed moisture, thankkfully.
+Rain today will bring more seasonable temperatures and much needed moisture, thankfully.

 March 13, 2013